 Details of Public Issues in last 5 years

-Our Company filed the Draft Offer Document with National Stock Exchange of India Limited in the year 2019 for listing its securities on SME Platform of NSE.
-The same was not proceeded further due to management decisions.
+Our Company had filed the Draft Offer Document with National Stock Exchange of India Limited in the year 2019 for listing its securities on SME Platform of NSE.
+However the same was not proceeded further due to management decisions.